Mia Ausa sighed as she looked over the paperwork in front of her. One expense report after another, all of them urgent, none of them affordable.

 "Everything's fine," Nash said.
 "I just need his help with something."

-Jessica's brow furrowed, not entirely convinced.
+Jessica's brow furrowed.
 "Well, c'mon in.
 Can I get you some water?
 You look like you need some."

 "No, I'm fine, thank you."
 He took a few more deep breaths, finally recovering his composure.
 "How much longer will Kyle be working out?"